 Don’t let this intimidate you.
 At their core, Chiweenies are simply loyal with a touch of feistiness.
 As with any dog breed, proper training is key to a happy and well-adapted dog.

 So, it is best to start early, as young as eight-weeks for the best results.
 Two things are key: positive reinforcement and patience.
 Stay consistent and you’ll be sure to end up with a loving, well-behaved dog.

 Living with a Chiweenie

 The good news is that a Chihuahua Dachshund mix can fit into any lifestyle, literally.
+They are extremely adaptive hybrid dogs.
 Whether you have a house with a huge lawn or a small apartment in the city, they will be equally at home.

 But, they do best in calmer households where they can feel safe and cuddle up on the couch without being disturbed.
-Though they can be energetic and love to play, they also make great lap dogs, ready to accompany you through Netflix binges and/or naps in your favorite chair.
+Though they can be energetic and love to play, they also make great lap dogs, ready to accompany you through Netflix binges.

 They are especially a good match for elderly owners who want to enjoy the love of a canine companion, but might not be up for hours of running each day.
 Their even temperament can go along great with the relaxing years of retirement.